Stronger, healthier communities

 We are growing Greggs Breakfast Clubs

-We've been providing a free breakfast to children who need it for more than two decades.
+We've been providing a free breakfast to children who need it for 25 years.
 We know that hungry children find it harder to concentrate and learn so we want to make sure as many as possible are getting a good start to their day, which in turn gives them a good start in life.

 We are putting an end to food waste